Being the most populated city in Texas, spending on day in Houston can look a different shade depending on who you are and what you are into.

 The amusement park is surrounded by waterfront views and has activities for everyone to enjoy.

-This area is very reminiscent of beach-side boardwalks in California.
+This area is very reminiscent of beach-side boardwalks in California, but with the perfect Texas twist.

 Grab cotton candy or funnel cake and try your hand at the range of carnival games.
 If you’re feeling more adventurous, there are roller coasters and high-thrill tower rides as well!